x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 Yes.
 Outlook for iOS and Android supports reading protected messages.
 Outlook for iOS and Android works differently than desktop versions of Outlook when it comes to RMS.
 For desktop versions of Outlook, once a protected message is received and access is attempted, and Outlook verifies that the user can read RM messages, Outlook connects to Exchange to request an encryption key.
 The Outlook desktop client uses that encryption key to decrypt the message in front of the user (client-side).
 Mobile clients operate differently.
 When Outlook for iOS and Android sets up its initial relationship with Exchange, it notifies Exchange that it supports RMS.
 Exchange decrypts any protected messages before passing them to the client.
 In other words, decryption is performed server-side.
 Outlook for iOS and Android doesn't perform any decryption itself.

-In cases where Outlook for iOS and Android receives protected messages and prompts end-users to use an RM client to open the file, it means that Exchange hasn't decrypted the message, which is due to an issue on the Exchange side.
+In cases where Outlook for iOS and Android receives protected messages and prompts end users to use an RM client to open the file, it means that Exchange hasn't decrypted the message, which is due to an issue on the Exchange side.

 > [!NOTE]
-> Outlook for iOS leverages iOS's native preview technology to quickly expose attachments to end users. iOS's preview technology does not support rights management and will report error "The operation couldn't be completed.
+> Outlook for iOS uses iOS's native preview technology to quickly expose attachments to end users. iOS's preview technology does not support rights management and will report error "The operation couldn't be completed.
 (OfficeImportErrorDomain error 912)" when a user attempts to open a rights-protected attachment.
 Users will need to tap the respective Word, Excel, or PowerPoint app icon to open the rights-protected attachment in the native app.

 ### Q: Does Outlook for iOS and Android support Teams meetings?